cost12/zork_game/README.md

 Characters represent user controlled or computer controlled agents.

-To create a character you need to define a name, type, description, state, skills, and inventory.
+To create a character you need to define a name, type, description, state, skills, and inventory:

+{

+    "name" : "CharacterName

+}